 Current Debt Levels and Financial Strain

-Moreover, the psychological impact of credit card debt cannot be overlooked.
+The psychological impact of credit card debt cannot be overlooked.
 Many individuals experience significant stress and anxiety related to their financial situation, which can affect their overall well-being and decision-making.
-The burden of debt often leads to a vicious cycle in which individuals resort to credit cards for everyday expenses, further exacerbating their financial woes.
-This cycle can create a sense of hopelessness, making it difficult for consumers to envision a path toward economic recovery.
+The burden of debt often creates a vicious cycle in which individuals resort to credit cards for everyday expenses, further exacerbating their financial strain.
+This cycle can foster hopelessness, making it difficult for consumers to envision a path to economic recovery.

 The Impact of High Interest Rates